ThomsenDrake/MoneyPrinterV2/README.md

 ## 🙏 Original Project

-MoneyPrinterV2 is a comprehensive rewrite and evolution of the original [MoneyPrinter](https://github.com/FujiwaraChoki/MoneyPrinter) project by FujiwaraChoki.
-This version maintains the core automation philosophy while introducing enterprise-grade features, improved architecture, and comprehensive testing.
-We acknowledge and appreciate the original creator's innovative concept and community contributions.
+This project is a fork of [MoneyPrinterV2](https://github.com/FujiwaraChoki/MoneyPrinterV2) from FujiwaraChoki.
+It maintains the core automation philosophy while introducing additional features, improvements, and customizations.
+We acknowledge and appreciate the original creator's innovative work and community contributions.